Sally Beauty Holdings Inc. (SBH) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is ArrowMark Colorado Holdings LLC with over 20.7 million shares valued at $269.9 million.
 The investor’s holdings represent 18.35% of the SBH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 17.77 million shares valued at $231.69 million to account for 15.75% of the shares outstanding.
 The other top investors are FMR, LLC which holds 16.92 million shares representing 15.00% and valued at over $220.67 million, while Vanguard Group, Inc. (The) holds 9.91% of the shares totaling 11.18 million with a market value of $145.74 million.

-Sally Beauty Holdings Inc. (NYSE: SBH) is 49.23% higher on its value in year-to-date trading and has touched a low of $6.28 and a high of $21.91 in the current 52-week trading range.
+Sally Beauty Holdings Inc. (NYSE: SBH) is 55.90% higher on its value in year-to-date trading and has touched a low of $6.28 and a high of $21.91 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SBH stock was last observed hovering at around $20.14 in the last trading session, with the day’s loss setting it -0.68% off its average median price target of $15.00 for the next 12 months.
-It is also -8.11% off the consensus price target high of $18.00 offered by 7 analysts, but current levels are -49.69% lower than the price target low of $13.00 for the same period.
+The SBH stock was last observed hovering at around $20.19 in the last trading session, with the day’s gains setting it 0.14% off its average median price target of $15.00 for the next 12 months.
+It is also -12.94% off the consensus price target high of $18.00 offered by 7 analysts, but current levels are -56.38% lower than the price target low of $13.00 for the same period.

 Sally Beauty Holdings Inc. (SBH) Analyst Forecasts